-- Test internet connection and the the following Chatterbot links:
+- Test internet connection and the Chatterbot links listed in Materials.

 - Draw simple Robot Outlines onto 4-5 sheets of paper for use in Section 1.
 On the reverse side, draw an “uncanny valley” graph for use in Section 2.

 - Print and laminate Uncanny Valley Example Pictures (should you want to save on paper and re-use these images with future groups).

-Ask participants to share their thoughts interactively: (feel free to add more questions to the list) Give time for discussion before introducing the next prompt.
+3. Ask participants to share their thoughts (feel free to add more questions to the list).
+Give time for discussion before introducing the next prompt:

-- Stand up if you have interacted with Artificial Intelligence.
+- Stand up if you have interacted with artificial intelligence (AI).

-- Move to the left side of the room if you would like to.
+- Move to the left side of the room if you would like to interact with AI.
 Move to the right if you wouldn’t like to.